td512/Humble-Trove-Downloader/README.md

 > The installer you're downloading from the CDN includes the prerequisite .NET 4.6 installer, as well as a font, and a few library the application needs

+* I clicked Log In but it's doing nothing!

+> Patience young Padawan. reCAPTCHA will appear, give it time.
+Google is slow

 * It crashed!
 Help!

 > File an issue [here](https://github.com/td512/Humble-Trove-Downloader/issues) and I'll take a look.
 If you've got the .NET stack trace, please include that in your report